mvkessel16/sma_isoforms/README.md

 ```

 Some samples will unfortunately not run, and instead give this error: "ERROR ~ No locks available".
 These should be run again.

+Subsequent analysis is done using Sleuth (https://github.com/pachterlab/sleuth).
+See R_scripts for these additional scripts.